Ahakim-xi/Code-Challenge-1/README.md

 How it works:
 Prompts the user to enter the amount of money they wish to send.
 Convert this input to a number.
-Takes the amountToSend (as a number) as an argument.
+Takes the amounttoSend (as a number) as an argument.
 Calculates the transaction fee based on the 1.5% rule, ensuring it adheres to the minimum (KES 10) and maximum (KES 70) fee limit
 Calculates the total amount that will be debited (amount to send + transaction fee).
 Prints the results to the console.

 Setup

 clone this into your repository cd code-challenge-1

 Author

 Abdihakim Ali